DHCSSza/escalator-sadilar/content/post/2024/02/rOpenSci/index.md

 #### Can you share any of the success stories or milestones the community has achieved in terms of DEI?

-We already mentioned some of them, but we can talk more about one of our new project.
-The Champions Program has been very successful reaching people from 55 countries and getting more than 200 applications.
+We already mentioned some of them, but we can talk more about one of our new projects.
+The Champions Program has been very successful, reaching people from 55 countries and receiving more than 200 applications.
 40% of the total applications and 55% of the selected champions and mentors are women.
-For the first cohort 9 of 10 champions finished the program (some of them are still working).
-They developed two new packages, one of them became a reviewer and six went through the review process.
+For the first cohort, 9 of 10 champions finished the program (some of them are still working).
+They developed two new packages, one of them became a reviewer, and six went through the review process.
 We started a new cohort this year.
-You can learn more in this link: https://ropensci.org/champions/
+You can learn more at this <a href="https://ropensci.org/champions/" target="_blank">https://ropensci.org/champions/</a>.

 #### What advice would you give to other communities wanting to create inclusive and welcoming spaces?